A Stranger Sent My 9-Year-Old $10 - and Changed Advertising Forever!

 Eyeballs Equals Advertising Dollars; Now in Esports

-Until recently, online video for advertisers has been a 500-foot tidal wave with hordes of surfers confidently riding - while also doing things on their boards like dancing, solving complex algorithmic problems, blending crowbars and showing off cute cats.
+Until recently, online video for advertisers has been a 500-foot tidal wave with hordes of surfers confidently riding - while also doing things on their boards like dancing, solving complex algorithmic problems, blending crowbars and showing off costumed cats riding on Roombas.
 But enter a new surfer showing off their game-playing prowess to a fanatical viewing audience who is ready to cheer them on, who can’t wait to see the outcome and who, in many cases is willing and ready to jump into the water and play like a pro.

 For many 30+ folks still struggling with getting into the water after a meal, the mere thought of chasing down that wave and cruising it to shore is daunting at best; a notion that leaves them asking “Wait, people do this?
 Why?”
 But, it’s a notion advertisers must come to grips with, because it’s real and viewers are showing up to this shore in droves.